 Not necessarily.
 I’m saying this assuming that your spouse hasn’t picked up his things and left.
 That he chose you and keeps choosing you every day ever since this happened.
 That he insists he wants to solve this.

 Your marriage or relationship isn’t over if you don’t want it to be.
-In fact, I’m living proof that you can save your relationship and even have a better one than ever, if you take advantage of this crisis and rebuild the honesty and the love – The right way.
+In fact, I’m living proof that you can save your relationship and even have a better one, if you take advantage of this crisis and rebuild the honesty and the love – The right way.

 No, you are NOT a doormat if you choose to stay with him.
 You are not a sucker and you are not making a mistake, and don’t let anyone poison you with these negative feelings.